-Financial, Business, or Remunerative Activities
+RULE 3.11 Financial, Business, or Remunerative Activities

-- (A) A judge may hold and manage investments of the judge and members of the judge's family and of persons with whom the judge has an intimate relationship or who reside in the judge's household.\ - (B) A judge shall not serve as an officer, director, manager, general partner, advisor, or employee of any business entity except that a judge may manage or participate in: - (1) a business closely held by the judge or members of the judge's family or by a person with whom the judge has an intimate relationship or who resides in the judge's household; or - (2) a business entity primarily engaged in investment of the financial resources of the judge or members of the judge's family, or by a person with whom the judge has an intimate relationship or who resides in the judge's household. - (C) A judge shall not engage in financial activities permitted under paragraphs (A) and (B) if they will: - (1) interfere with the proper performance of judicial duties; - (2) lead to frequent disqualification of the judge;
+- (A) A judge may hold and manage investments of the judge and members of the judge's family and of persons with whom the judge has an intimate relationship or who are members of the judge's household. - (B) A judge shall not serve as an officer, director, manager, general partner, advisor, or employee of any business entity except that a judge may manage or participate in: - (1) a business closely held by the judge or members of the judge's family or by a person with whom the judge has an intimate relationship or who is a member of the judge's household; or - (2) a business entity primarily engaged in investment of the financial resources of the judge, members of the judge's family, or a person with whom the judge has an intimate relationship or who is a member of the judge's household. - (C) A judge shall not engage in financial activities permitted under paragraphs (A) and (B) if they will: - (1) interfere with the proper performance of judicial duties; - (2) lead to frequent disqualification of the judge;